slouloudis/reading-notes/README.md

 #### CSS Frameworks.

 CSS frameworks give you predefined classes/components to style elements.
 This can speed up the project.
-Like using a primitive in maya instead of starting with the quad-draw tool.
+Like using a primitive in Maya instead of starting with the quad-draw tool.

-High level, like boostrap, means it comes with classes like `button` or `alert`, and these classes will contain many styles.
-Tailwind, beging low-level has many classes that do one one specific thing - like a class for verticle alignment.
+High level, like bootstrap, means it comes with classes like `button` or `alert`, and these classes will contain many styles.
+Tailwind, being low-level has many classes that do one one specific thing - like a class for vertical alignment.

 - **Bootstrap 5** - Popular, high level framework
-- **Tailwind** - Low-level, utlity based framework.
+- **Tailwind** - Low-level, utility based framework.
 - **Materialize** - Based on material design (google?)
 - **Bulma** - Mobile-first, modular.
 - **Foundation** - Bit older, advanced CSS framework.